Cognyte Software Ltd. (NASDAQ:CGNT) Short Interest Update

-Cognyte Software Ltd. (NASDAQ:CGNT – Get Rating) saw a large growth in short interest in March.
+Cognyte Software Ltd. (NASDAQ:CGNT – Get Rating) saw a significant growth in short interest in the month of March.
 As of March 15th, there was short interest totalling 940,900 shares, a growth of 15.3% from the February 28th total of 816,100 shares.
-Currently, 1.4% of the company’s stock are short sold.
-Based on an average daily volume of 524,700 shares, the short-interest ratio is presently 1.8 days.
+Based on an average daily volume of 524,700 shares, the days-to-cover ratio is currently 1.8 days.
+Approximately 1.4% of the company’s stock are short sold.

+A number of equities research analysts recently commented on CGNT shares.
+Stifel Nicolaus lowered their price target on Cognyte Software from $6.00 to $3.00 and set a “hold” rating for the company in a research report on Wednesday, December 21st.
+StockNews.com started coverage on Cognyte Software in a research report on Thursday, March 16th.
+They issued a “sell” rating for the company.
+One analyst has rated the stock with a sell rating, four have given a hold rating and one has assigned a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $8.00.

 Institutional Investors Weigh In On Cognyte Software